johncarney/pikelet/README.md

 [![Build status][build-badge]][build]
 [![Coverage Status][coverage-badge]][coverage]

-A pikelet is a type of small pancake popular in Australia and New Zealand.
+A [pikelet][pikelet-recipe] is a small, delicious pancake popular in Australia and New Zealand.
 Also, a simple flat-file database parser capable of dealing with files containing heterogeneous records.

 ## Installation